Reducing False Calls in AOI Systems [Case Study] - Intelliarts

 Read another insightful case study on the use of the computer vision approach.

 If we follow this scenario, we’ll then try to use neural networks.
 Unlike traditional machine learning techniques, neural network structures learn and can make reliable decisions on their own.
-In contrast, ML models make decisions based on what they have learned from the data only.
+In contrast, machine learning-based models make decisions based on what they have learned from the data only.

 During this phase, the Intelliarts team is going to: